Access to treatments

 There are different types of treatment for people who have metastatic or recurrent RCC.
 You will probably have many appointments with your healthcare team and receive a lot of information about your treatment options.

 You will be faced with new challenges, concerns and questions, and you will need to make some personal decisions about your treatment and living with this condition.

 This decision aid aims to help guide you through your conversations with your healthcare team.
 It is also a tool to help you make treatment choices that will deliver the best quality of life for you according to your personal goals.

 - Details about the possible benefits and risks of each option

 - Advice on how to make a decision that will best suit your values and goals

 - Questions you may want to ask your healthcare team

 - A list of resources where you can find further information.

-Having advanced RCC can be overwhelming.
+Having metastatic or recurrent RCC can be overwhelming.
 However, learning about the disease and treatment options can empower you to become an advocate in your own treatment and care.
 You are the most important and powerful person involved in your own healthcare.
 Only you understand the impact of choices on your life.

-Download a copy of the decision aid here: My Treatment, My Choice
+Download version 2 of the decision aid here: My Treatment, My Choice Version 2 April 2018